Chess Strategies And Tips

 Chess Strategies: Fool's Mate - 1.f3 e5 2.g4 Qh4#

 Now I guess it's my turn to share with you.
-The expert chess player has a huge arsenal of knowledge on all openings.
+The expert chess player has a huge arsenal of chess strategies on all openings.
 He is constantly following up on the latest advances in each of these.
 The newest idea that may improve a variation nest in the opening.
 Something that will give him a better game.

 He understands what kinds of middlegames arise from each opening and how to play them.
 He gets the positional elements and the tactical possibilities that are contained within them.
 He builds his game around this knowledge.